microsoft/react-native-dualscreen/twopane-navigation/ReadME.md

   If twoPane is active will call an action only to the twoPane stack

 #### Methods

-- (ONE)Pane.AddExtended - Pushes element to the top of the onePane stack thats extended over both onePane and twoPane

 - (ONE | TWO )Pane.mergeToOppositePane - When the apps active panes changes move panes marked as isMerged to onePane